PostgreSQL

 SELECT name, weight_kg/(height_m*height_m) AS bmi FROM user;

 -- Select the name and height_m column from the user table with a qualification specifying that only rows with height_m > 1.8 and weight_kg < 70 are wanted.
 Remove rows with duplicate names.
-The result should be ordered by name.
+The result should be ordered by name in descending order.

-SELECT DISTINCT name, height_m FROM user WHERE height_m > 1.8 AND weight_kg < 70 ORDER BY name;
+SELECT DISTINCT name, height_m FROM user WHERE height_m > 1.8 AND weight_kg < 70 ORDER BY name DESC;

 Table join